 - 2018: Vermont legalizes recreational marijuana.
 It is the first of recreational weed states to pass the law by way of the state legislature.

-As an ancient plant species, marijuana is the most controversial one.
 This popular remedy and a stress reliever has been filling cancer, epilepsy, anxiety, and depression statistics for quite some time now.
-Yet, it was scrutinized and prohibited for decades, and the consumers were imprisoned and stigmatized.
+The practical uses of hemp are historic.
+Yet, it was scrutinized and prohibited for decades, and marijuana prohibition history abounds with thousands of consumers being imprisoned and stigmatized.

 So, what does the future hold for cannabis?
-The new history of marijuana pages are being written as you are reading this.
-Marijuana testimonials abound and more research is being encouraged for the greater good, but also to support the newly emerged CBD industry.
+The new history pages are being written as you are reading this.
+Marijuana testimonials abound, and more research is being encouraged for the greater good, but also to support the newly emerged CBD industry.

 Hopefully, the US and the world will soon follow Uruguay and Canada’s example and legalize cannabis for good.
 We should all have the right to take advantage of nature’s green treasure.